scipion-chem/docs/Introduction.rst

 protein pockets, and for docking results.
 Further information about all these protocols can be found in the subsequent documentation.

-2) Receptor and ligand preparation
+2) Target and ligand preparation
 ----------------------------------------

-The protocols for the protein (receptor) and the small molecule (ligand) preparation are actually included in other plugins and do not hold any plugin by themselves.
+The protocols for the protein (target) and the small molecule (ligand) preparation are actually included in other plugins and do not hold any plugin by themselves.
 As you will be able to read below, protocols for receptor preparation can be performed with autodock, rosetta or lephar plugins; while protocols for ligand preparation can be performed using autodock, openbabel and rdkit (these last two included in Scipion-chem).